Labour MP suspended after punch captured on CCTV

 “I remain fully committed to working hard for the people of Runcorn and Helsby, and am determined to remain an open and accessible MP for our community.”

-Asked whether the Labour Party was investigating, Bridget Phillipson, education aecretary, told Sky News’s Sunday Morning With Trevor Phillips programme: “Mike Amesbury, who’s the MP in question, has gone forward to the police.
+Asked whether the Labour Party was investigating, Bridget Phillipson, education secretary, told Sky News’s Sunday Morning With Trevor Phillips programme: “Mike Amesbury, who’s the MP in question, has gone forward to the police.

 “He is cooperating with any investigation they would want to take forward.
 It is a matter for the police and we want to allow them to do that work.”